Non-centrosymmetric, transverse structural modulation in SrAl4, and elucidation of its origin in the BaAl4 family of compounds: Results and discussion

 The total and atom-projected density of states (DOS) near $E_F$ are given in Fig. \ref{fig:sral4_dft}(c).
 They reveal that Al states (red line) dominate the DOS near the Fermi level.
 This observation parallels the situation observed for EuAl$_4$ \cite{ramakrishnan2022a}.
 Consequently, it is plausible to infer that the CDW is associated with the Al atoms rather than the Sr atoms.

 Additional information on the mechanism of CDW formation in SrAl$_4$ might be obtained from the phonon dispersion relations and the Fermi surface.
-Figure \ref{fig:sral4_dft}(d) shows the phonon dispersion relations, as computed with aid of a $3\times 3\times 3$ supercell of the primitive basic cell, containing 135 atoms.
-Density functional perturbative theory (DFPT) \cite{DFPT1991,DFPT1997} was used with a $4\times 4\times 2$ $k$-mesh.
+Figure \ref{fig:sral4_dft}(d) shows the phonon dispersion relations, as computed with aid of a $4\times 4\times 2$ supercell of the conventional basic cell, containing 320 atoms.
+Density functional perturbative theory (DFPT) \cite{DFPT1991,DFPT1997} was used with a $4\times 4\times 3$ $k$-mesh.
 No imaginary frequencies or soft modes can be identified, indicating that electron-phonon coupling (EPC) is too weak to induce a CDW transition.
 This result is further checked by the application of alternative computational methods.
-For the same $3\times 3\times 3$ supercell, phonon dispersion relations were computed by the finite displacement method.
-Small imaginary frequencies were obtained on the line M-$\Gamma$, when a $3\times 3\times 3$ $k$-mesh was used for the computation (see Fig. S9(a) in the Supplementary Material \cite{sral4suppmat2023a}).
-These imaginary frequencies are eliminated, when the number of $k$-points is increased toward to $5\times 5\times 5$ (Fig. S9(b) in \cite{sral4suppmat2023a}).
-The software Quantum Espresso \cite{Giannozzi_2009,Giannozzi_2017} leads to the same conclusion [compare Figs. S9(b),(c) and Fig. \ref{fig:sral4_dft}(d)].
+The phonon dispersion relations were computed with a highly optimised primitive cell by the finite displacement method.
+Small imaginary frequencies were obtained on the line M-$\Gamma$, when a $3\times 3\times 3$ $k$-mesh was used for the computation (see Fig. S18(a) in the Supplementary Material \cite{sral4suppmat2023a}).
+These imaginary frequencies are eliminated, when the number of $k$-points is increased toward to $5\times 5\times 5$ (Fig. S18(b) in \cite{sral4suppmat2023a}).
+The software Quantum Espresso \cite{Giannozzi_2009,Giannozzi_2017} leads to the same conclusion [compare Figs. S18(b),(c) and Fig. \ref{fig:sral4_dft}(d)].

 The Fermi surface of SrAl$_4$ comprises hole pockets centered on the point M [Fig. \ref{fig:sral4_dft}(f)], as well as electron pockets surrounding $\Gamma$ and those centered on point P [Fig. \ref{fig:sral4_dft}(g)].
 To further check whether Fermi surface nesting (FSN) could responsible for this CDW, the bare charge susceptibility \cite{FSN} was calculated, employing a $k$-mesh of $200\times 200 \times 200$, and considering four conduction bands and four valence bands near the Fermi level,